Search results for:

-It’s a new year and if you’re like most, you already have some resolutions you’re not making good on.
-Don’t feel bad, though.
-Nearly half of those who make resolutions rarely succeed.
-But if your resolution is to make more money with affiliate marketing, then this post is just for you.
+It's a new year, and if you're like most, you already have some resolutions you're not making good on.
+Don't feel bad, though.
+Nearly half of those who make solutions rarely succeed.
+But if you resolve to make more money with affiliate marketing, then this post is just for you.

-If it’s simply just to make more money (Over 40% of resolutions are money related!), then this can help do that by getting started with affiliate marketing.
+Suppose it's simply to make more money (Over 40% of resolutions are money-related!).
+In that case, this can help do that by getting started with affiliate marketing.

 If you're just getting started, the first thing you'll have to do is find something you want to be an affiliate for.

 Do you already have a website or blog?
 If so, think about what products would fit in with what you already write about.
 Don't just throw up ads for things you assume everyone wants or needs.
 Don't litter your site with advertisements for phones just because everyone uses them if your site isn't about phones or at least tech-related.
 (And if it is, you should check out our affiliate program that rewards you with up to $135 per sale!)

 If your visitors feel you're bombarding them with ads or you aren't genuine in the things you recommend, they won't be back.

 If you have a dog-sitting service, you might add an affiliate program for dog obedience courses.
 Your furry-friend lover audience very well may be interested in something like that.
 Or you could consider something like Amazon, where ads for dog-related items show on your site.